The SAML specification defines three entities:

 - The user attempts to access the Edge UI by making a request to the login URL for the Edge

 UI.
 For example:

-- Unauthenticated requests to are redirected to the SAML identity provider.
+- Unauthenticated requests are redirected to the SAML IDP.
 For example, "https://idp.customer.com".

-- If customer is not logged in to the identity provider, the customer is prompted to log in.
+- If you are not logged in to the IDP, you are prompted to log in.

-- The user is authenticated by the SAML identity provider.
-The SAML identity provider generates and returns a SAML 2.0 assertion to the Apigee SSO.
+The SAML IDP generates and returns a SAML 2.0 assertion to the Apigee SSO module.

 - Apigee SSO validates the assertion, extracts the user identity from the assertion, generates

 the OAuth 2 authentication token for the Edge UI, and redirects the user to the main Edge UI